 Next, set priorities for tomorrow.
 Plan your day for tomorrow so you know exactly what needs to be done when you get up tomorrow.
 On the mornings when I start with a clear focus, I get so much more done than if I wait until the morning to start planning my day.

 The Smart Focus Daily Productivity Planner is perfect to help you define your priorities each night.
 Just complete one page in the planner and you will have your daily one focus for tomorrow.

 Last, allow yourself a little quiet time.
-A home with kids can make it hard to have quiet time but declare 8:30 pm to 9:00 pm the quiet time.
-Everyone only uses soft voices.
-It could be a personal reading time for the whole family.
+A home with kids can make it hard to have quiet time but declare a nightly quiet time.
+It can be 30 minutes or an hour.
+During this time, everyone only uses soft voices.
+It’s perfect for personal reading time, journaling or a hot bath.

 Having a set time each evening to wind down helps me fall asleep faster.
 It allows me to feel like for just a few minutes I did something I truly enjoyed.